Author Guidelines

 After receiving the comments from the experts/reviewers, the corresponding author will receive one of the following decisions of the Editorial Board:

-When changes are proposed, the author must, within the stipulated deadline, submit 3 documents in PDF:
+When changes are proposed, the author must, within the stipulated deadline, submit three documents in PDF:

-- Reply to editor/reviewers: brief and structured response, point by point, to each question posed by the reviewers and/or Editor, locating it in the revised text – example “Spelling has been corrected … to …. – see line 12 and 13 in the revised document”.
+• Reply to editor/reviewers: brief and structured response, point by point, to each question posed by the reviewers and/or Editor, locating it in the revised text – for example, “Spelling has been corrected … to …. – see line 12 and 13 in the revised document”.

 4. AUTHORSHIP CRITERIA